Customer Discovery's Critical Role in Startup Creation

 • What features in a solution are important to them

-Customer discovery is ultimately about building a hypothesis, getting market data, and refining that initial thesis to ensure our potential startup actually solves the problem at hand.
+Customer discovery is about building a hypothesis, getting market data, and refining that initial thesis to ensure our startup actually solves the problem at hand.
+It's a highly iterative process that evolves as we gain more insights.

-As we collaboratively design startup concepts (and, in time, actual companies) with partners, we thoughtfully 'blend' the JTBD framework and questions above into our Build process.
+As we collaboratively design startup concepts (and, in time, actual companies) with corporations, universities, and public-sector organizations, we thoughtfully blend the JTBD framework and questions above into our Build process.

 Turning customer discovery questions into actionable next steps with our partners

-What is constant, though, is the roughly three months we take to uncover and analyze intel.
+What is constant is the roughly three months we take to uncover and analyze intel.
+This falls into two phases.

 1) Assemble phase: Identity potential customers and JTBD